 Not all kids love the timer or freewriting.
-I like to suggest that you freewrite yourself (with which ever kids in the family will participate) and pair it with brownies.
-You can also try freewriting at a local Starbucks, the library, outside on a picnic table, or inside UNDER a table.
-You might try “midnight” freewrites where everyone gets up at midnight and freewrites by candle light.
+If your child hates it then I suggest you freewrite yourself (with which ever kids in the family will participate) and pair it with brownies.
+You can also try freewriting:

 Noah, my oldest, was this way.
-He even today (28 years old) says that the timer is too much pressure for him.
+He even today says that the timer is too much pressure for him.
 We got to a place where we didn’t set a timer for him.
 I also taught him how to keep a “special events” journal where he only wrote when there was a special event to remember.
 He has one journal from an entire childhood and it has probably 15-20 entries.
 It was enough.
 It helped.
 Stay open to who your child is.
-Don’t listen to me!
-Listen to him. 🙂

-Let him create his own list the day before you freewrite.
-Set the timer for a minute and ask him to write in a list down the page ALL the things he loves and knows a lot about.
+Let children create their own list the day before you freewrite.
+Set the timer for a minute and ask them to write in a list down the page ALL the things they love and know a lot about.
 Any topic.
-Then when you go to freewrite, he can choose from the list or just write what comes to mind.
-His choice.
+Then when you go to freewrite, they can choose from the list or just write what comes to mind.
+Their choice.

 Mix it up!
 Get rid of the schoolish element.
 See what happens.